sstagnaro/mypulls/README.md

 # mypulls

-This playbook is intended to be run with ansible-pull on the control node where enterpirse playbook are executed.
+This playbook is intended to be run with `ansible-pull` on the control node where playbooks are usually executed.

 The goal is to check against Git repos and pull them on a specific path in the control node.